Free Confidential Consultation

 After suffering a shoulder injury while working on a cruise ship, crew members should take the following steps to protect their legal right to compensation and improve their chances of a successful claim:

 • Seek Medical Care – Receiving medical treatment shortly after your injury is important for establishing that your injury happened and preventing it from worsening.
-It’s vital to attend all follow-up appointments and keep records of your medical visits, diagnoses, and treatments.
+It’s important to attend all follow-up appointments and keep records of your medical visits, diagnoses, and treatments.

 • Document the Incident – Take notes on the pain levels associated with your shoulder injury and how it affects your ability to work.
 Also, note down the conditions that led to your injury and any witness statements that could corroborate your claims.
 If a hazardous condition on the ship caused your injury, you should photograph this condition.

-• Consult a Maritime Injury Attorney – Due to the complexities of maritime law, it’s essential to consult with an attorney experienced in these kinds of cases.
+• Consult a Maritime Injury Attorney – Due to the difficulties of maritime law, it’s essential to consult with an attorney experienced in these kinds of cases.
 A maritime injury attorney can help you navigate the legal process, protect your rights, and seek the maximum compensation for your shoulder injury.

 Proving Negligence in Your Cruise Ship Shoulder Injury Case